 VANGELINE THEATER and the NEW YORK BUTOH INSTITUTE offer intensive Butoh workshops in New York led by Master teachers all year round.

-Consult to EVENT CALENDAR to scroll through our upcoming Butoh workshops.
+Consult to EVENT CALENDAR to scroll through our upcoming Butoh workshops or scroll down.

 The New York Butoh Institute presents:

 Butoh workshop with Vangeline in New York September 6-9, 2018 - 18 hours

 Vangeline will teach a two-parts butoh series in September and October 2018 focusing on Mastering the Mind-Body connection in Butoh.

 September 6, 7, 8, 9, 2018 at Cameo Studios (18 hours)

 307 West 43rd Street NYC 10036

 A, C, E to Port Authority 42nnd.
 Street.